 Understanding BRCA or Breast Cancer Gene Mutation

-It is important to note that every human being has genes that are inherited from their parents.
+It is important to note that every human being has genes that they inherit from their parents.
 BRCA refers to two mutated genes.
-Scientists have found that BRCA1 and BRCA2 are known to increase the risks of breast cancer substantially.
+Research by many scientists suggest that BRCA1 and BRCA2 increase the risks of breast cancer substantially.
 Therefore, in people who test positive for these two gene mutations should certainly consider a preventative mastectomy.

 These breast cancer genes do not actually cause breast cancer however.
 The genes are actually one of the body’s best cancer fighting mechanisms when they are in their normal state.
 In some, these genes have developed a mutation that prevents the genes from suppressing cancer tumors.
 Which thereby increases a woman’s risks for developing fast growing cancerous tumors.